faimankwong/spring_security_jwt_mysql_react_graphql/README.md

 ```
 Wiring:implement the buildRuntime function to wire your static schema with the resolvers.A DataFetcher fetches
 the Data for one field while the query is executed.
 While GraphQL Java is executing a query, it calls
-the appropriate DataFetcher for each field it encounters in query
+the appropriate DataFetcher for each field it encounters in query[2]
 ```
 Wiring
 @Component